Evan-Kim2028/eip4844_blob_data/README.md

+### Blob Dashboard
+Dencun blob market analysis and dashboard powered by [Panel](https://panel.holoviz.org/) and [ethpandaops](https://docs.ethpandaops.io/xatu/Clickhouse/intro).

 ### Getting Started

-1. Install virtual environment with uv `uv .venv -python 3.11`
-2. Install relevant drivers (todo, add a requirements txt)
+This repository uses [rye](https://rye-up.com/guide/) and Python 3.1.18.
+To get started, use `rye sync` to start the virtual environment and install dependencies.

 ### Environment Variables for Clickhouse Login